-TEXT STEGANOGRAPHY

-A variety of steganography techniques allow to hide messages in formatted texts.

-- Acrostic.
-A message is hidden into certain letters of the text, for example into the first letters of some words. - Tables have been produced, the first one by Trithentius, called Ave Maria, how to replace plaintext letters by words. - An improvement of the previous method is to distribute plaintext letters randomly in the cover-text and then use a mask to read it. - The presence of errors or stylistic features at predetermined points in the cover data is another way to select the location of the embedded information. - ■ Line shifting encodings. - ■ Word shifting encodings. - Data hiding through justifications. - Through features encoding (for example in the vertical lines of letters b, d, h, k).
+IV054 1.
+Steganography and Watermarking 41/76 IV054 1.
+Steganography and Watermarking 42/76 TEXT STEGANOGRAPHY ACROSTIC A variety of steganography techniques allow to hide messages in formatted texts.
+Acrostic.
+A message is hidden into certain letters of the text, for example into the first letters of some words.
+Tables have been produced, the first one by Trithentius, called Ave Maria, how to replace plaintext letters by words.
+An improvement of the previous method is to distribute plaintext letters randomly in the cover-text and then use a mask to read it.
+Amorosa visione by Giovanni Boccaccio (1313-1375) is said to be the world largest acrostic.
+Boccaccio first wrote three sonnets (1500 letters together) and then he wrote other poems such that the initials of the successive tercets correspond exactly to the letters of the sonnets.
+The presence of errors or stylistic features at predetermined points in the cover data is another way to select the location of the embedded information.
+Line shifting encodings.
+Word shifting encodings.
+Data hiding through justifications.
+Through features encoding (for example in the vertical lines of letters b, d, h, k).
 Text steganography (a really good one) is considered to be very difficult kind of steganography due to the lack of redundancy in texts comparing to images or audio.
+In the book Hypnerotomachia Poliphili , published by an anonymous in 1499, and considered as one of the most beautiful books ever,the first letters of the 38 chapters spelled out as follows: Poliam frater Franciscus Columna peramavit with the translation Brother Francesco Colonna passionately loves Polia